hyperverge/kyc-india-rest-api/README.md

 			"type" : "kyc_type"
 		}]
 	Apart from the schema mentioned above, `fields` in  `details` object might have some extra information based on niche information of the field.
 For more details, please refer to the [**Response Details Schema**](#response-details-schema) section.

 * **Error Response:**

+Following are the various errors possible.
+Please note that cases 1, 3 and 4 are applicable only for API integration and don't happen when the SDK is used.

-	There are multiple types of request errors and `HTTP Status Code 400` is returned in all of these cases:
+1. `HTTP Status Code 400` is returned for request errors.
+The following are the request errors possible:

-	1. No Image input
+	- No Image input

 			{
 			  "status": "failure",